-This section should include a brief description of the proposed project, including goals, objectives, and outcomes.
-Detailed instructions for completing the summary/abstract are included in the Instructions for Completing the Project Summary/Abstract (see appendix).
+This section should include a brief description (265 word maximum) of the proposed project.
 In your abstract, clearly specify:

-- 1. The results-oriented goals, objectives, and outcomes of your proposed project; - 2.
-The two or more evidence-based falls prevention programs you plan to implement/disseminate (reference Appendix A for approved programs); - 3.
-Projected number of program participants, broken down for each of your proposed falls prevention programs (reference Appendix D); - 4.
+- 1. The objectives and outcomes of your proposed project; - The two or more evidence-based falls prevention programs you plan to implement/disseminate and which programs(s) will be offered in a remote format (reference Appendix A for approved programs); - 3.
+Projected number of program participants, broken down for each of your proposed falls prevention programs by year (reference Appendix D); - 4.
 Key partners; - 5.
 Target population(s); and - 6.
 Targeted/impacted geographic area(s).